 The rotational symmetry of common shapes is shown below.

 Many shapes have no lines of symmetry at all, like the triangle shown below.

-So, we can conclude that some triangle are symmetrical whilst some are not, this is true of other shapes as well.
+So, we can conclude that some triangles are symmetrical whilst some are not, this is true of other shapes as well.

-3) Draw a shape with exactly 2 lines of symmetry.
+4) Draw a shape with exactly 2 lines of symmetry.
 Include the lines of symmetry on your drawing.

 Learning resources you may be interested in